omniauth/omniauth-identity/README.md

 that they log in or give them the opportunity to sign up for an account.
-Once they have authenticated with their identity, OmniAuth will call through to `/auth/identity/callback` with the same kinds of information it would had the user authenticated through an external provider.
+Once they have authenticated with their identity, OmniAuth will call through to `/auth/identity/callback` with the same kinds of information it would have had the user authenticated through an external provider.

 **Note:** OmniAuth Identity is different from many other user authentication systems in that it is *not* built to store authentication information in your primary